kiritofeng/SortingAssignment/README.md

 ## Quicksort

-A commonly used sort, which has average time complexity O(N log N), and worst case O(N log N).
+A commonly used sort, which has average time complexity O(N log N), and worst case O(N^2).
 The implementation used here picks the right-most element as the pivot, and then recursively calls quicksort on the two partitions.

 ## Timsort